AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/create-projects/create-frame-connected-project.md

 ## Prerequisites

-* Set up the default Frame.io account in the Workfront setup area
+* Set up the default Frame.io account in the Workfront setup area <!--note about how this is done by WF at first? -->
 * Enable Frame.io users in the Workfornt user profile

 For more information about the prerequisites above, see [Configure the [!DNL Workfront] and [!DNL Frame.io] integration](/help/quicksilver/administration-and-setup/configure-integrations/configure-wf-and-frame.md).